David Valdés, 2013-2014 Presidential Fellow of Innovation, Math Instructor & more...

 (505) 224-4000 x50294

 Join me in the Implementation, or Evaluation of ideas that have been generated by focus groups and researched by our research groups!
-Please contact me at email@example.com to express your interest.
+Please contact me at email@example.com to express your interest in volunteering.
 Thanks!

 Economic Innovation: CNM STEMulus Center

-This center is aimed at entrepreneurs, businesses, government agencies, and other concerted efforts to develop relevant economic innovations in the local area, such as Innovate ABQ.
+This center is aimed at entrepreneurs, businesses, government agencies, and other concerted efforts to develop relevant economic innovations in the local area, such as.

-The CNM STEMulus Center will be strategically located in downtown Albuquerque at the First Plaza Galleria building.
-For more information on the vision for The CNM STEMulus Center, please click the picture below.
+The CNM STEMulus Center is strategically located in downtown Albuquerque at the First Plaza Galleria building.
+For more information on the CNM STEMulus Center, please click the picture below.

 Cultural Innovation: Mosaic Collaboration